 What Types of Criminal Charges Does Mr. Shapiro Defend?

 Criminal law is a broad subject, including many different types of offenses.
 Experience in one area does not always translate into competence in another.
-Here are some of the criminal matters within David Shapiro’s areas of experience.
+Here are some of the criminal matters within David Shapiro’s areas of experience and legal services he provides.
 They range from misdemeanors to the most serious of felonies: